jnguyen143/piecemealapp/docs/endpoints.md

 - 0 - A general exception occurred.
 - 1 - There is no user currently logged in.
 - 2 - The input arguments were missing or otherwise corrupted.

+#### Delete Friend
+`POST /api/friends/delete` - Deletes the specified friend from the current user's list of friends.

+Args
+- `id (int)`: The ID of the friend to delete.

+Returns

+On success, a JSON object containing the following field:
+- `success (bool)`: Whether the request was successfully completed.

+On failure, the possible error codes are:
+- 0 - A general exception occurred.
+- 1 - There is no user currently logged in.
+- 2 - The input arguments were missing or otherwise corrupted.
+- 3 - The user does not have the specified friend.

 ### User Intolerances
 #### Get User Intolerances